-The cabinet was in rough shape and I decided painting the wood was the best way to go.
+It was in rough shape so I decided painting the wood was the best way to go.
 I briefly considered sanding the wood and staining it but it really seemed like too much work.
 My goal was to find a muddy green that felt warm and moody, but not too gray.
 I chose Oakmoss by Sherwin Williams and it was exactly what I imagined in my head!

-I got a little nervous when I went to my local Sherwin Williams store and looked at the paint swatch under their bright lights.
-I reminded myself that the color really depends on the lighting in the room.
-When I looked at the green in the living room, it did not look as bright as it did in the store.
+I was nervous when I went to my local Sherwin Williams store and looked at the paint swatch under their lights because it appeared brighter than I wanted.
+I had to remind myself that the color really depends on the lighting in the room.
+When I looked at the green swatch in the living room, it did not look as bright as it did in the store.

 I have painted lots of furniture and it wasn’t until recently that I started to pay attention to the type of paint I was using.
 I chose the Emerald Urethane Trim Enamel option because it is more durable than a paint made for drywall.
 It is a little more expensive, but for furniture that will truly be used, it is worth it to keep it looking great.